naston70/jeremys-it-lab/24.Dynamic.Routing/other-sources/neil-anderson/dynamic-routing/dynamic.routing.md

 **Passive interfaces are used on:**
     * Loopback interfaces
-    * Physical interfaces where the device on the other side belongs to another organisation and not routing information should be sent
+    * Physical interfaces where the device on the other side belongs to another organisation/ device and not routing information should be sent